famicomical/bookscanOCR/README.md

   --page_intervals PAGE_INTERVALS
                         Comma-separated string of page intervals  -- e.g. "3,5-7,21" -- use 1-indexing
   --lang LANG           Language selection for OCR.
-Default is 'eng' --front-cover         Pass the first page of the input PDF to the output unchanged.
+Default is 'eng' --front-cover         Pass first page of the input PDF to output unchanged.
 Applies after page_intervals --back-cover          Pass the final page of the input PDF to the output unchanged.
 Default is False --angle-range ANGLE_RANGE
                         Deskewing: search for optimal angle between +/- angle_range degrees.
 Default is 2